What You’ll Learn 🧩

 13}

-in dewesoft_bridge.cpp file so it will use this new method.
+method in the dewesoft_bridge.cpp file so that it uses this newly created method.

 1STDMETHODIMP DewesoftBridge::onGetData()